zalmoxisus/redux-remotedev/README.md

 ````

 ##### `sender`
 *function* - custom function used to post the data.
 Usually, you don't need to specify it.
-By default `fetch` function will be used, so make sure to include [the polyfill](https://github.com/github/fetch) in case you're not targeting for React Native only and want to support older browsers.
+By default `fetch` function will be used, so make sure to include [the polyfill](https://github.com/github/fetch) in case you're not targeting for React Native only and want to support older browsers (add `import 'isomorphic-fetch'` in the consuming code).

 Example:
 ```js